department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions.md

       description: If you served at Camp Lejeune or MCAS New River between August 1953 and December 1987, you may be at risk for certain illnesses believed to be caused by contaminants found in the drinking water during that time.
     - url: /disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness/
       title: Gulf War Illness
-      description: If you served in the Southwest Asia theater of military operations, you may be at risk of certain illnesses or other conditions related to service in this region.
+      description: If you served in the Southwest Asia theater of operations, you may be at risk of certain illnesses or other conditions related to service in this region.
     - url: /disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness-from-service-in-afghanistan/
       title: Gulf War Illness in Afghanistan
       description: If you served in Afghanistan, you may be at risk of certain illnesses or other conditions related to service in this region.
     - url: /disability-benefits/conditions/exposure-to-hazardous-materials/project112-SHAD/
       title: Project 112/SHAD
-      description: If you were part of warfare testing for Projects 112 or Shipboard Hazard and Defense(SHAD) from 1962 to 1974, you may be at risk of illnesses believed to be caused by the testing.
+      description: If you were part of warfare testing for Projects 112 or Shipboard Hazard and Defense(SHAD) from 1962 to 1974, you may be at risk of illnesses believed to be caused by chemical testing.
     - url: /disability-benefits/conditions/exposure-to-hazardous-materials/radiation-exposure/
       title: Radiation Exposure
       description: If you served in the post-WWII occupation of Hiroshima or Nagasaki, were a prisoner of war (POW) in Japan, worked with or near nuclear weapons testing, or served at a gaseous diffusion plant or in certain other jobs, you may be at risk for illnesses believed to be caused by radiation.